ansys/pyprimemesh/README.md

 ## Run tests

-To run tests locally, run this command:
+Run tests locally with this command:
 ```bash
     pytest
 ```